Urban Ethnography (Paris)

 - Multisensory ethnography in contested spaces: segregation and sex work

 The Summer School draws on the expertise of staff in the School of Social Policy, Sociology and Social Research.
-The 2018 teaching team comprises: Dr Dawn Lyon (module convenor), Senior Lecturer in Sociology, Dr David Garbin, Senior Lecturer in Sociology and Dr Erin Sanders-McDonagh, Lecturer in Criminology.
+The 2020 teaching team comprises: Dr Dawn Lyon (convenor), Reader in Sociology, Dr David Garbin, Senior Lecturer in Sociology and Dr Erin Sanders-McDonagh, Senior Lecturer in Criminology.

 A key benefit of the Summer School is the opportunity for intense learning in situ.
 We will make the most of this by conducting teaching in the city as well as in the classroom.
 The Summer School will be highly interactive and combine lecture time and in class discussion, formal visits and walks, and informal exploration.